Ringworm on Pinna of the Cat

 Photo by Dr. Kathryn Ambrose.

 What Kind of Infection is it?

 There are several species of dermatophyte fungi.
-Different species come from different kinds of animals or even from the soil, thus determining the ringworm species can help determine the source of the fungal infection.
+Different species come from different kinds of animals or even from the soil, thus, determining the ringworm species can help determine the source of the fungal infection.
 Predisposing factors towards infection include age (puppies and kittens are at higher risk than adult animals), lifestyle (free-roaming or hunting animals being predisposed), and local climate (pets living in warmer, more humid climates are predisposed).
-Immune suppression from the FIV or Feline Leukemia Virus turns out not to be a predisposing factor as one might expect, especially since immune suppression is a human risk, but there are two breed predispositions of note: Persian cats and Yorkshire terrier dogs.
-Infection rates are higher in these breeds as are treatment failures.
+Immune suppression from the FIV or Feline Leukemia Virus turns out not to be a predisposing factor as one might expect, especially since immune suppression is a human risk.
+Still, there are two breed predispositions of note: Persian cats and Yorkshire terrier dogs.
+Infection rates are higher in these breeds, as are treatment failures.

 Ringworm on a Human Arm

 A ringworm lesion shows its classic round appearance with scaly center.
 Photo courtesy of CDC Public Health Image Library courtesy of Dr. Lucille K. Georg

 Yes, ringworm is contagious to people; however, some people are at greater risk than others.
 The fungus takes advantage of skin belonging to those with reduced immune capacity.
 This puts young animals and children, pregnant women, elderly people and pets, those who are HIV-positive, people on chemotherapy or taking medication after transfusion or organ transplant, and highly stressed people and animals at high risk.
 In general, if you do not already have ringworm at the time your pet is diagnosed, you probably will not get it.
 Keep in mind that skin must be irritated to become infected.

 How Does the Doctor Know This is Really Ringworm?